 Brucellosis is a common zoonotic disease throughout Africa, Asia, the Middle East, Mediterranean Basin, Eastern Europe, the Caribbean, Central America and South America.
-Approximately 100 to 140 cases are reported annually in the United States.
-The primary human pathogens are B. melitensis, B. abortus, B. suis and B. canis.
+A review of data from 2010 through 2024, demonstrated that 71 to 165 human 140 cases brucellosis are reported annually in the United States.
+The primary human pathogens were B. melitensis, B. abortus, B. suis and B. canis.

 B. melitensis and B. abortus comprise 70-75% of brucellosis cases and are caused by consumption of unpasteurized dairy products, such as raw milk and cheese.
 Americans most likely get infected after consuming unpasteurized dairy products while traveling or brought to the U.S. from abroad.